From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 In the following sections, we will explore how to strengthen each of these factors to maximize the probability of being cited by ChatGPT.

-Before diving into the details of the analysis, it is important to understand how ChatGPT ranks and cites information when a user searches for something.
+Before diving into each ChatGPT ranking factor in detail, it's important to understand how ChatGPT ranks and cites information when a user searches for something.

 ChatGPT's Three-Step Ranking Process: User Search, AI Query & Retrieval, and Source Selection & Summarization